 In 1559, all of Machiavelli’s works were placed on the Catholic church’s “Index of Prohibited Books.”
 The recently formed Protestant Church also condemned The Prince, and it was banned in Elizabethan England.
 Nonetheless, the book was widely read, and its author’s name became synonymous with cunning and unscrupulous behavior.

 Machiavelli would be blamed for inspiring Henry VIII to defy the pope and seize religious authority for himself.
-Shakespeare would cite Machiavelli as “the murderous Machiavel” in Henry VI, Part 3 and many of his characters would embody Machiavellian traits.
+William Shakespeare would cite Machiavelli as “the murderous Machiavel” in Henry VI, and many of his characters would embody Machiavellian traits.

 Philosopher Edmund Burke would describe the French Revolution as bearing evidence of the “odious maxims of a Machiavellian policy.”
 In the 20th century, some would point to Machiavelli as playing a role in the rise of dictators like Adolf Hitler and Joseph Stalin.